 2019-2020 Federal Report Cards/Accreditation

-Update for 2020 accountability: Schools and districts in the state of Texas were all “not rated” in the 2019-2020 school year due to the COVID-19 pandemic.
-Schools and districts will keep their current accountability rating from the 2018-2019 school year.
+Update for 2021 accountability: Schools and districts in the state of Texas were all “not rated” in the 2020-2021 school year due to the COVID-19 pandemic.

 The McKinney-Vento Homeless Assistance Act ensures educational rights and protections for children and youth experiencing homelessness.
 All decisions regarding homeless children and youth are made in accordance with what is the best decision for the student.